ashish-choudhari/weblog/_posts/2020-03-04-email-2-sms-for-specific-duration-of-day.md

 ### Adding subject and body text will stripped to character_limit i.e. 140 chars counted in 1 SMS
 ##"language":"english" This is unicode or ASCII
 ##"route":"p" Mode of sending promotional/Transactional (Promotional have some restrictions i.e. will not delivered in night)
-##"numbers":mobileto Mobile nos separaed by by commas
+##"numbers":mobileto Mobile nos separated by by commas

 Create pickle inside working directory if not created will be updated by program later